UtrechtUniversity/yoda-clienttools/README.md

 ### yensuremembers

 ```
-usage: yensuremembers [-h] [--offline-check | --online-check] [--verbose]
+usage: yensuremembers [-h] [-y {1.7,1.8}] [--offline-check | --online-check]
-                      [--dry-run]
+                      [--verbose] [--dry-run]
                       userfile groupfile

 Ensures each research group in a list has a common set of members with a particular role.
 For example:
    one user has a manager role in all groups.

 positional arguments:
   userfile              Name of the user file
-  groupfile            Name of the group file
+  groupfile             Name of the group file ("-" for standard input)

 optional arguments:
   -h, --help            show this help message and exit
+  -y {1.7,1.8}, --yoda-version {1.7,1.8}
+                        Yoda version on the server (default: 1.7)
   --offline-check, -c   Only checks user file format
   --online-check, -C    Check mode (online): Verifies that all users in the user file exist.
   --verbose, -v         Verbose mode: print additional debug information.
   --dry-run, -d         Dry run mode: show what action would be taken.

         The user file is a text file.
 Each line has a role and an existing user account name,
         separated by ':':